University of Strathclyde Faculty of Humanities and Social Sciences: Schools

-School of Social Work and Social Policy
+The Department of Social Work and Social Policy

 The school hosts the Centre for Excellence for Looked After Children in Scotland (CELCIS) and the Centre for Youth and Criminal Justice.

-School of Education
+The Strathclyde Institute of Education

-The School offers a wide variety of honours and master's degrees such as Primary Education, Education and Social Sciences, Childhood Practice and Teaching with (Chemistry, Mathematics or Physics).
+The school offers a wide variety of honours and master's degrees such as Primary Education, Education and Social Sciences, Childhood Practice and Teaching with (Chemistry, Mathematics or Physics).

-School of Government and Public Policy
+The Department of Government and Public Policy

 Established in 2010 by the merger of the Department of Government and Public Policy with three research centres - the European Policies Research Centre, the Centre for the Study of Public Policy and the Centre for Elections and Representation Studies.

 Andrew Goudie is a visiting professor at the faculty.

-School of Humanities
+The Department of Humanities

 The School researches historical and contemporary culture.

-Law School
+The Strathclyde Law School

 Strathclyde Law School was established in 1964.
 In 2011 the school announced they would be developing a masters in advocacy, the first course of its kind in the UK.

-School of Psychological Sciences and Health
+The Department of Psychological Sciences and Health

 The School provides teaching in the following areas Psychology, Speech and Language Therapy, Physical Activity for Health, and Counselling.